 At a scale of 1 to 28.7 million, this would be the largest scale model of the solar system in the United States, and one of the largest in the world.

 Now let’s build it!

 This website provides maps showing the orbits of the planets, so that suitable locations can be found, and scale dimensions so that models can be designed.
+There is also a downloadable KML file for Google Earth, kindly provided by Daniel Aung using the website Keith’s Think Zone.
 Everyone is invited to participate, including artists, astronomers, teachers, students, parents and kids.
 There can be more than one model for each planet, as long as it is located somewhere on that planet’s orbit.
 You don’t need permission to add a planet model, except from whoever is in charge of the property where it will be placed.
 If you let us know what you’re up to, we’ll include information about your planet model on this website.

 Some planets will be easy to add.
 For instance, take a look at this map of Earth’s orbit.
 If you live or work within the two blue lines and you have a globe there, then you are already participating!
 In fact, a 16-inch globe is very close to the right scale.